IMAGINE-Consortium/imagine/doc/source/components.rst

 The object `YourPriorChoice` must be an instance of :py:class:`imagine.priors.Prior <imagine.priors.prior.Prior>` (see section `Priors`_ for details).
-A flat prior (i.e. a uniform, where all parameter values are equally likely) can be set using the :py:class:`imagine.priors.FlatPrior <imagine.priors.basic_priors.FlatPrior>` class.
+A flat prior (i.e. a uniform distribution, where all parameter values are equally likely) can be set using the :py:class:`imagine.priors.FlatPrior <imagine.priors.basic_priors.FlatPrior>` class.